wayneIBM/vpc-on-classic/errors.md

 The interface is not attached to the security group.
 Use `GET /v1/security_groups/{id}/network_interfaces?version=2019-05-31&generation=1` or `ibmcloud is security-group-network-interfaces` to view attached interfaces.

-For further instructions to fix this problem, refer to the [API documentation](https://{DomainName}/apidocs/vpc-on-classic) or the [Using Security Groups document](/docs/vpc-on-classic-network?topic=vpc-on-classic-network-setting-up-security-groups-using-the-cli){: new_window}.
+For further instructions to fix this problem, refer to the [API documentation](https://{DomainName}/apidocs/vpc-on-classic){: external} or the [Using Security Groups document](/docs/vpc-on-classic-network?topic=vpc-on-classic-network-setting-up-security-groups-using-the-cli).

 If this problem persists, [contact support](/docs/vpc-on-classic?topic=vpc-on-classic-getting-help-and-support).